InspectProInspectPro

 • Openings (windows, doors)

-• Penetrations (pipes, vents, wiring)
+• Penetrations (pipes, vents, services)

 • Junctions (wall-to-roof, wall-to-deck, wall-to-ground)